 If blues music laid the foundations for jazz as we know it today, it makes sense that those early saxophone players influenced those instrumentalists who came after.

-In this guide, we’ve picked 10 famous blues saxophone players that should be on every fans’ radar.
+In this guide, we’ve picked 10 famous blues saxophone players that should be on every fans’ radar, along with some recommended blues albums to check out.

 10. Wild Bill Moore